Written by Salary.com Staff

-A company's pay structure is the method of administering its pay philosophy.
+A company's compensation structure is the method of administering its pay philosophy.
 The two leading types of pay structures are the internal equity method, which uses a tightly constructed grid to ensure that each job is compensated according to the jobs above and below it in a hierarchy, and market pricing, where each job in an organization is tied to the prevailing market rate.

-A pay structure helps answer questions about who's who, what each person's role is, and why people are compensated differently.
+A compensation structure helps answer questions about who's who, what each person's role is, and why people are compensated differently.
 To this end, a company needs job descriptions for all its positions so that people know where they fall within the organization.
 It also helps human resources personnel to fairly administer any given pay philosophy.
 For example, a company might want to pay everyone at market; or pay some people at market and some above it.
 Opportunities for incentives are also dealt with in the pay structure.
 For example, people with strategic roles will likely have opportunities for higher incentives.

 Many firms have one or more in-house compensation consultants who can set up a pay structure consistent with the company's pay philosophy.
 Small organizations and other companies without the resources to hire a compensation consultant can either train someone in how to set up a pay philosophy, or outsource this service.